6.11.2 Simple Conditional Evaluation

 (else => expression)

 All datums must be distinct.
 First, key is evaluated.
 The result of this evaluation is compared against all datum values using eqv?.
-When this comparison succeeds, the expression(s) following the datum are evaluated from left to right, returning the value of the last expression as the result of the case expression.
+When this comparison succeeds, the body following the datum is evaluated to produce the result of the case expression.

 For the => clause types, expression is evaluated and the resulting procedure is applied to the value of key.
 The result of this procedure application is then the result of the case-expression.